 - Preparation for Interviews: If a reporter contacts you, please notify a member of the marketing and public relations team immediately.
 If you are asked to speak to a reporter, the College PR staff will work with you to prepare your remarks and help you gather appropriate information.
 Preparation is key to a good interview.

 - Media Referrals for Faculty/Staff: All reporters requesting information about the College by telephone, email, letter, fax or personal visit should begin their inquiry in the Marketing and Public Relations office.
 The department will refer the reporter to the appropriate source.
-To direct reporters to the marketing department, please have them contact one of the following: Carrie Viohl at email@example.com or Amy Maison at firstname.lastname@example.org.
+To direct reporters to the marketing department, please have them contact one of the following: Brittany Bryant at email@example.com Carrie Viohl at firstname.lastname@example.org.

 - Media Visits: While we welcome news media to our schools just as the public is welcome, neither the public nor reporters have an indiscriminate right to access the college.
 Reporters should seek permission before entering school property (exterior or interior) for the purpose of reporting or filming.
 Such permission generally will be granted as long as the reporting activities, in our opinion, do not disrupt classes; interfere with the privacy of students, faculty or staff; or jeopardize the safety of school personnel or visitors.

 - Freedom of Information Act: As required by the Freedom of Information Act, Southern Regional Technical College will provide reporters with most forms of information.
-Such requests from the media, however, should come through the President and the Vice President for Institutional Advancement.
-Marketing, & Public Relations.
+Such requests from the media, however, should come through the President and the Director of Marketing and Public Relations.